Theories

 If a stone is left in the air without support, then it will fall down.

-The left part of the rule is called the premise of the rule, and the right part is called the conclusion of the rule.
+The left part of the rule is called the premise of the rule, and the right part is called its conclusion.
 The nature of an accurate rule is that if we find a case where the premise is true, then the conclusion will also be true.
-For example, if we find a day where it rains and it is sunny, then on that day there will be a rainbow.
+In our example, if we find a day where it rains and it is sunny, then on that day there will be a rainbow.

 A predictive rule can fail to predict something true as well.
 The following rule is poor at delivering accurate predictions: